westim/ConcentrationGame/README.md

 - Uses a [Swift language version build configuration](https://github.com/apple/swift-evolution/blob/master/proposals/0020-if-swift-version.md) statement to swap the `shuffle()` implementation for the Swift 4.2 implementation, depending on the Swift version
 - Minor implementations of error-handling
-- Use `NSAttributedString` with `UIControlState.disabled` to change the text color of the **Deal 3 Cards** button when no more cards can be dealt
+- Uses `NSAttributedString` with `UIControlState.disabled` to change the text color of the **Deal 3 Cards** button when no more cards can be dealt
+- Adds label to show the number of cards remaining in the deck

 ### :bulb: Challenges & Key Takeaways

-- I actually wanted to use several features only available in Swift 4.2: [`CaseIterable`](https://github.com/apple/swift-evolution/blob/master/proposals/0194-derived-collection-of-enum-cases.md) and [`Sequence.shuffle()`](https://github.com/apple/swift-evolution/blob/master/proposals/0202-random-unification.md).
+- Several features only available in Swift 4.2 would've been useful: [`CaseIterable`](https://github.com/apple/swift-evolution/blob/master/proposals/0194-derived-collection-of-enum-cases.md) and [`Sequence.shuffle()`](https://github.com/apple/swift-evolution/blob/master/proposals/0202-random-unification.md).
 - Building the `NSAttributedString` text was difficult to do cleanly since it had dependencies on the other attributes of `Card`.